 - Avoid taking sleeping tablets

-- Sleep on the side rather than the back
+- Sleep on your side rather than your back

 - Nasal devices — strips or dilators designed to help open nasal passages.

-- Continuous positive airway pressure (CPAP) - involves wearing a pressurised mask over the nose while sleeping (most often used to treat snoring caused by OSA).
+- Continuous positive airway pressure (CPAP) — a pressurised mask worn over the nose or mouth while sleeping (most often used to treat snoring caused by OSA).

 Sprays to unblock congested nasal passages may be helpful.
 These should be used in careful consultation with a doctor as some sprays should not be used on a long-term basis.